-To do so, the Bone Cancer Research Trust is supporting the training of junior doctors by funding week-long placements at a specialist sarcoma centre.
+To do so, the Bone Cancer Research Trust is supporting the training of foundation doctors by funding week-long placements at a specialist sarcoma centre.
 As a result of this, it is hoped that more healthcare professionals will be aware of primary bone cancer, and its presentation, earlier on in the tumours progression to aid diagnosis and create a quicker route to treatment for patients.

 Learn more about this project: